Yasmine-daifane/CNMH/Branche technique/Labs/lab-laravel-basic/Readme.md

 # Lab laravel basic

 ## This repository features a basic Laravel project for project management, focusing on task management.
-Key functionalities include:
+Key functionalities should include:

 - CRUD Operations for Tasks
 - Pagination